 The POWs were taken by train to American hospital ships and given physicals after being deloused and having their clothes burnt.
 It was determined he should be returned to the Philippines for more medical care.
 He was also promoted to Sergeant.
 On October 9, he sailed for the United States on the S.S.
 Klepfontein arriving on October 28 at Seattle, Washington.
 There, he was sent to Madagan General Hospital at Ft.
 Lewis.
 Later he was sent to another hospital closer to home.
 He married Arlene Liebold on February 2o, 1946, in a triple wedding with S/Sgt.
 Carl Kramp, A Company, and T/Sgt.
 Kenneth E. Davis, 31st Infantry, married their fiancees.
 He was discharged from the army on May 16, 1946.
 The couple became the parents of three daughters and two sons and resided in Lake Hubert, Minnesota.

-Alpheus Brown die of a heart attack while fishing on February 11, 1976, in Beltrami, Minnesota.
-He was buried at Lake Edwards Cemetery, Lake Edwards, Minnesota.
+Alpheus Brown die of a heart attack while fishing on February 11, 1976, in Beltrami County, Minnesota, and was buried at Lake Edwards Cemetery, Lake Edwards, Minnesota.